sumnerevans/sumnerevans.com/content/posts/school/2018-11-03-icpc/index.rst

 At this point, Jack and I started working on **E**.
-We figured out the recursive formulation for it (it is very similar to the DP project which I did for Algorithms), figured out to calculate everything, and then wrote up some code on the whiteboard so we could be just copy from there to the computer.
+We figured out the recursive formulation for it (it is very similar to the DP project which I did for Algorithms), figured out how to calculate everything, and then wrote up some code on the whiteboard so we could be just copy from there to the computer.
 Sam continued working on **F** while we were doing this, but unfortunately he missed some edge case and his solution failed with a wrong answer.